Click on the tabs to access essential information about St Peter's, including GCSE results and policies.

-On this page, you will find several documents to help you apply for a place at St Peter's.
-Parents can apply for any school in any local authority, but they have to do it via their home local authority.
-When applying for a place in a school that is not in your home local authority, parents should check whether there are any additional supplementary forms to be completed, which would only be available from the school or the Local Authority in which the school is located.
-As a faith school, please be mindful that, when completing the documentation, it is crucial to complete a Supplementary Faith Form, provide evidence of your child's Baptism, and return this to the School before the deadline.
-For admissions in September 2024, this deadline is 31st October 2023.
-Please note that the school will be closed for half term from Monday 23rd October to Friday 27th October and will open again on Monday 30th October.
-Therefore, the final day for handing in a Supplementary Faith Form and obtaining a receipt from the school will be Tuesday, 31st October.
-Failure to complete a Supplementary Faith Form (including Baptism evidence) and return this to the School before the deadline date results in your application being considered against lower criteria, as the Governing Body will have no information to assess your application.
+St Peter's is a faith School, so it is crucial that when parents are applying for a place at the school they MUST complete a Supplementary Faith Form and provide evidence of their child's Baptism and return this to the school.
+For admissions in September 2025, the deadline is 31st October 2024.
+The school will be closed for half term from Monday 21st October to Friday 25th October and will open again on Monday 28th October.
+Parents are advised to obtain a receipt from the school when handing in their supplementary evidence.
+The final day for handing in a Supplementary Faith Form (and evidence) and obtaining a receipt from the school will be Thursday 31st October 2024.
+Failure to complete a Supplementary Faith Form (including Baptism evidence) and return this to the school before the deadline date, will result in applications being considered against lower criteria, as the Governing Body will have no information to assess these applications.

 Appeals: